-Following basic energy saving tips for your air conditioning system is important since it is one of the largest power consuming devices in your home.
+Following basic energy-saving tips for your air conditioning system is important since it is one of the largest power-consuming devices in your home.
 In fact, it can cost you up to half of your electric bill!
 Ensuring your air conditioner is running at peak efficiency is key.
-Here are some really basic energy saving tips and simple maintenance tips that will help save you money:
+Here are some really basic energy-saving tips and simple maintenance and air conditioning repair Phoenix tips that will help save you money:

 - Keep filters clean